Tag Archives: beer

 The Viktualienmarkt is a beer garden located in the center of Munich , just two minutes from Marienplatz .

-Chinesischer Turm is a very popular beer garden with around 7,000 seats, located inside the Chinese tower of the same name from 1789.
-The Chinesischer Turm brewery is located inside the magnificent Englischer Garten , one of the largest city parks in Europe, approximately 15 minute walk from Marienplatz .
-During the summer it is the favorite place for many young university students who meet here to drink the excellent Bavarian beer.
-At the self-service kiosk you can taste the main dishes of traditional Bavarian cuisine and listen to live music.
+Chinese Tower is a popular beer garden with seating for around 7,000, located inside the eponymous Chinese Tower, built in 1789.
+The Chinese Tower is located within the magnificent Englischer Garten , one of Europe's largest city parks, about a 15-minute walk from Marienplatz .
+During the summer, it's a favorite spot for many university students who gather here to drink excellent Bavarian beer.
+At the self-service kiosk, you can enjoy traditional Bavarian dishes and listen to live music.

 Augustiner Bräustuben fb_icon_tiny

-The excellent Augustiner beer , in addition to the parent company, is also served at the Augustiner Bräustuben , adjacent to the brewery and located in Landsberger Straße 19 , with cheaper prices, or also at the Augustiner Klosterwirt ( Augustinerstraße 1 ).
+The excellent Augustiner beer is served, in addition to the main brewery, at the Augustiner Bräustuben , adjacent to the brewery and located at Landsberger Straße 19 , with cheaper prices, or at the Augustiner Klosterwirt ( Augustinerstraße 1 ).
 The types of beer on tap are: Augustiner Helles, Augustiner Dunkles, Augustiner Edelstoff .

 Augustiner fb_icon_tiny

-(Neuhauser Straße 27, Munich) The historic Augustiner brewery is the oldest brewery in Munich , founded by Augustinian friars in 1328 near the Munich cathedral.
-After its privatization, Augustiner-Bräu Neuhauser Straße in 1817 , where the parent company is still located today.
-The brewery was taken over by the Wagner family in 1829 and was then moved to the cellars in Landsberger Straße (“Kellerareal”) .
-Heavily bombed during the Second World War, the Augustiner brewery has now returned to its former glory and has been declared a historical monument.
+(Neuhauser Straße 27, Munich) The historic Augustiner Brewery is Munich's oldest brewery , founded by Augustinian monks in 1328 near Munich Cathedral.
+After its privatization, Augustiner-Bräu Neuhauser Straße in 1817 , where the headquarters are still located today.
+The brewery was taken over by the Wagner family in 1829 and then moved to the cellars in Landsberger Straße (“Kellerareal”) .
+Heavily bombed during the Second World War, the Augustiner Brewery has now been restored to its former glory and has been declared a historical monument.

-The place is divided into two parts: the actual brewery is located on the left, while the restaurant is on the right.
+The place is divided into two parts: the beer hall itself is located on the left, while the restaurant is on the right.
 At the back is the classic beer garden .

 Hofbräuhaus fb_icon_tiny